ankitects/ankimobile-docs/src/study-tools.md

 **Auto Advance**\
 Allows you to automatically reveal the answer, and automatically rate or bury cards.
-You can customize the behaviour in the preferences screen.
+You can customize the behaviour in the deck's study options.

 **Bottom Bar**\
 Hides or shows the bottom bar, where the answer buttons and card counts